tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

 filter(BLUR)
 {% endhighlight %}

-If you want more blurring, `BLUR` accepts an additional level parameter.
+For more blurring, BLUR accepts an additional level parameter.
 For example:

 {% highlight py %}
 filter(BLUR, 3)
 {% endhighlight %}

-Below is image comparing each of Processing's filters.
-The corresponding function calls have been provided in the caption.
+The array of images below compares each of Processing's filter arguments.
+The caption beneath lists the corresponding function calls.

 <figure>
   <img src="{{ site.url }}/img/pitl06/filters-and-blends-filter-types.png" class="fullwidth" />